 For pre-made wood fence panels, 8′ wide is the limit.
 Shorter distances between post will work.
 However, there will be a drop section that is considered waste.
 Not using the sections efficiently adds up when fencing an entire yard.

 Aluminum fence panels come in 6′ and 8′ lengths depending on the manufacture.
 Therefore, the post are set at 6′ or 8′ on center.
 Just like wood fence panels, it is acceptable to set posts at a shorter distance but not wider.

-    Just like chain link fence posts, aluminum posts are smaller in size when compared to other types of fence.
+Just like chain link posts, aluminum posts are smaller in size when compared to other types of fence.
 As a result, making it easier to hit the correct post spacing without coming into contact with rocks or roots.